The Militant

-The Militant is an international socialist newsweekly connected to the Socialist Workers Party (SWP) and the Pathfinder Press.
+The Militant is a socialist newsweekly connected to the United States Socialist Workers Party (SWP) and the Pathfinder Press.
 It is published in the United States and distributed in other countries such as Canada, the United Kingdom, Australia, France, Sweden, Iceland, and New Zealand.

 Publication history

 Forerunners

 An earlier publication called The Militant was launched in November 1928 by James P. Cannon and other American Trotskyists gathered together in the Communist League of America (CLA).
 It declared its goal to be a fight "in the interest of the working people" against the capitalist system, imperialist wars, and the Stalinist regime in the Soviet Union, which according to the Trotskyists had betrayed and corrupted the October Revolution.

 The original Militant terminated in 1934 at the time of the merger of the Cannon-led CLA with the American Workers Party headed by A. J. Muste to form the Workers Party of the United States (WPUS).
 The paper was succeeded by a similar broadsheet that served as the official organ of the WPUS called the New Militant, edited by Cannon.
 This paper was in turn terminated after about 18 months when the main section of the WPUS joined the Socialist Party of America en masse in 1936 and was replaced by a new publication Socialist Appeal by Trotskyists in the SPA.
 Albert Goldman edited the Chicago-based publication from 1935, he and other Trotskyists in Chicago had joined the SPA prior to the rest of the WPUS.
 In 1937, the newspaper was transferred to New York City.